What are implant retained dentures or a locator denture?

 If you are either doing the initial luting or replacing the semi-precision attachment to the removable prosthesis then the dental code is D6192.
 If you are replacing or placing for the first time the component of the semi-precision attachment that attaches to the implant body then the code is D6191.
 For the locator system this means placing the female portion is code D6192 and placing the male portion is code D6191.
 Dental code D5862 is very similar but covers both the male and female portion.
 It is for a precision attachment though, which locator is not, and is more for fixed work.

 Dental code to replace plastic inserts in the locator.

 D5867 is the dental code for replacement of replaceable part of a semi-precision attachment (male or female component).
 You can use this code for each replaceable part.
-For the locator this is the plastic insert but to us it seems like the ideal code does not exist.
+For the locator this can be the plastic insert but to us it seems like the ideal code does not exist.
 Dental code D6091 seems to be the same but mentions the phrase implant/abutment supported prosthesis.
 So perhaps this is only for supported prosthesis vs the first code if for retained prosthesis.

 Treatment planning of the locator denture